THE GAME – 𝑳𝑶𝑶𝑲𝑰𝑵𝑮 𝑩𝑨𝑪𝑲: 𝑴𝑰𝑪𝑯𝑰𝑮𝑨𝑵 𝑽𝑺. 𝑶𝑯𝑰𝑶 𝑺𝑻𝑨𝑻𝑬, 1989

 Looking Back is a Special Feature by Jeff Cummins Highlighting Key Rivalry Games

-The second installment of this year’s series looking back at the football rivalry between Michigan and Ohio State takes us back to 1974.
+The second installment of this year’s series looking back at the football rivalry between Michigan and Ohio State takes us back to 1978.
+Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat signed the Camp David Accords.
+Resorts International Casino opened in Atlantic City, N.J., the first casino to open on the East Coast.

 Looking Back is a Special Feature by Jeff Cummins Highlighting Key Rivalry Games